EDCD/EDDI/VoiceAttack.md

 Triggered when you complete a scan of a planetary body.
 To run a command when this event occurs you should create the command with the name ((EDDI body scanned))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

   * {TXT:EDDI body scanned atmosphere} The atmosphere of the body that has been scanned
   * {TXT:EDDI body scanned bodyclass} The class of the body that has been scanned (High metal content body etc)